Remembrance at Père-Lachaise

 2020 has been a very strange year.
 In the wake of the corona virus, it feels like the grim reaper has been closer than usual.
 Today is the day of remembering the dead.
 I recently visited a cemetery in my home town, where I found some structures that reminded me of the Père-Lachaise cemetery in Paris.

 A few years ago, I was walking across Père-Lachaise on a sunny autumn day.
-Of course, Père-Lachaise is a well-known spot for tourists visiting the graves of Jim Morrison, Chopin and others.
-But it covers a large area and there are lots of imposing tombs.
+Père-Lachaise isn’t just a graveyard for the famous names like Jim Morrison and Oscar Wilde.
+It’s a city of stone and memory, sprawling and relentless.

-One of my favorites is the family grave of François-Vincent Raspail, featuring a hooded figure.
-The tomb gained extra recognition when it was used on the cover of the 1987 album Within the Realm of a Dying Sun by Dead Can Dance.
-It’s not exactly hidden, near the roundabout Casimir Perier, but easy to miss if you’re not looking for it.
+The family grave of François-Vincent Raspail gained extra recognition when it was used on the cover of the 1987 album Within the Realm of a Dying Sun by Dead Can Dance.
+It can be found near the roundabout Casimir Perier, but easy to miss if you’re not looking for it.

-The park in itself is very beautiful and worth a stroll, especially during autumn.
-The high rise at Avenue Feuillant offers views all the way to Notre Dame, Montparnasse tower and the Eiffel tower.
+It’s like a city within a city, replacing traffic noise with solemn silence.
+The high rise at Avenue Feuillant offers glimpses all the way to Notre Dame, Montparnasse tower and the Eiffel Tower.

-While walking along the lanes, surrounded by stone and ashes, some may feel a sense of dread, or even impending doom.
-The thought of mortality can be a heavy burden to bear.
+While walking along the lanes, surrounded by bones and dust, some may feel a sense of dread, or even impending doom.
+The thought of mortality can be a heavy burden to bear in death’s shadow.
 But I prefer to see it in another light.
+Death is the sharp edge that slices away vanity, fear and hesitation.
 In the words of Steve Jobs:

 Comments